yogonza524/peeta/README.md

 ]
 ```
 # Documentation
-Peeta has a mecansimo access to documentation in the same source code.
+Peeta has a mecansim access to documentation in the same source code.

 ## Documented classes (Listed at enum DocumentableClass)
 * CheckoutModel